Centre for Teaching Excellence

 Strategies

-• Provide clear instructions in a handout or on the course eLearn page.
+• Provide clear instructions in a handout, as part of your syllabus, or on the course eLearn page.
 Review these instructions in-class explaining the requirements (or provide a video for asynchronous courses).

 • Use a rubric to clearly communicate your expectations.